UTSCCSCC01/TimeShare/doc/sprint2/sprint2_mark.md

-# Sprint 2 Marking Scheme
+# Sprint 2-4 Marking Scheme

-**Team Name:** .wav
+**Team Name:** Wav

 *(Convention: N=sprint number, ex: sprintN.md means sprint2.md for sprint 2, and SR(N-1)md means SR1.md for sprint 2, that is Sprint Retrospective for Sprint 1, to be hold during planning meeting at the beginning of Sprint 2)*

 ---
-## Planning Meetings (RPM.md, sprintN.md) (max 5 marks)
+## Planning Meetings (SR(N-1).md, sprintN.md) (max 2 marks)

-  - RPM.md (Release Planning Meetings) (max 3 marks)
+  - SR(N-1).md (Sprint Retrospective) (max 2 marks)
-    - 3 marks = Meeting is documented, participants are recorded, everyone has participated, Release goals are specified and there are sufficient references to user stories to be completed during the release
+    - 2 marks = Meeting is documented, participants are recorded, everyone has participated, analysis of good practices/bad practices were made.
-    - 2 marks = Meeting is documented, participants are not recorded or at least one member has not participated, Release goals are somewhat specified and there are some references to user stories to be completed during the release
-    - 1 mark  = Meeting is documented, participants are not recorded or the majority has not participated, Release goals are unclear or the references to user stories to be completed during the release are missing or incomplete
+    - 1 mark  = Meeting is documented, participants are not recorded or the majority has not participated, not enough analysis has been done
-    - 0 marks = No meeting document submitted or the submitted document contains no relevant information to the RPM
+    - 0 marks = No meeting document submitted or the submitted document contains no relevant information

-Your Mark: _
+    Your Mark: 2

   - Sprint Planning meeting (sprintN.md) (max 2 marks)
     - 2 marks = Meeting and sprint goal is documented, all spikes clearly identified, team capacity recorded, participants are recorded, everyone has participated, decisions about user stories to be completed this sprint are clear, tasks breakdown is done.
     - 1 mark  = Meeting and sprint goal is documented, some spikes not clearly identified, one or more members of team's capacity not recorded, participants are not recorded or the majority has not participated, decisions are unclear, there is no clear evidence which user story will be completed or task breakdown is unclear or incomplete
-    - 0 marks = No meeting document submitted or the submitted document contains no relevant information to the sprint
+    - 0 marks = No meeting document submitted or the submitted document contains no relevant information to the sprint 1

-    Your Mark: _
+    Your Mark: 2

-  Planning Meetings Total Mark: _ / 5
+  Planning Meetings Total Mark: 4 / 4

 ---
 ## Daily Stand-ups (max 10 marks)